-Most children have gained daytime bladder control by the age of four, BUT 3 – 12% of children aged 5 – 17 years have a daytime wetting problem.
+Most children have gained daytime bladder control by the age of four, BUT up to 12% of children under the age of 17 have a daytime wetting problem.
 One third of these children will also have a problem with bedwetting.
 Day wetting is more common in girls than boys and boys have more problems with bedwetting than girls.
-Both these problems tend to improve with age, but children do not necessarily ‘grow out of it’.
+Both of these problems tend to improve with age, but children do not necessarily ‘grow out of it’.

 Wetting can cause distress for children, teenagers and their families.
-The underlying bladder, muscle or nerve problem can lead to kidney problems later in life.
-If your school-aged child wets during the day, it is essential to seek professional advice.
+The underlying bladder, muscle or nerve problems can lead to kidney problems later in life.
+So, if your school-aged child wets during the day, it is essential to seek professional advice.

 Most wetting occurs because the bladder, muscles or nerve messages are not working normally.
 Common causes of daytime wetting include:

 - Overactive Bladder: This occurs when the bladder has problems storing urine.
 Symptoms include: wetting, urgency (‘busting’) and frequent toileting (more than ten times per day).

 - Underactive Bladder: This occurs when the bladder is large and the bladder muscle is floppy.
 Symptoms include: infrequent toileting (less than four times a day) and occasional wetting without any warning as the bladder overfills.
 Urinary tract infections are common.

 - Dysfunctional Voiding: This occurs when your bladder and pelvic floor muscles are not co-ordinating well together and you develop habits such as not emptying your bladder completely.
 This can lead to wetting and urinary tract infections.